IIIF/api/source/presentation/4.0/model.md

 The axes of the coordinate system are measured in arbitrary units.
 All axes use the same unit scaling and do not necessarily correspond to any physical unit of measurement, unless `spatialScale` is supplied.

 All resources that can be added to a Scene have an implicit (e.g. Lights, Cameras) or explicit (e.g. Models, Scenes), local coordinate space.
+Transforms may modify the local coordinate space of a resource relative to the Scene’s "global" space.

 __Properties__<br/>
 A Scene _MAY_ have the following additional properties: [duration](#duration).